vpelss/JsTOTPAuthenticator/README.md

 - after completing all my code based on rfc6238 I found out that modern browsers have window.crypto.subtle.sign("HMAC", cryptoKey, msg) , so now my many lines of code can be replaced by 3 lines.
 Ha on me!
 Well at least I learned a few things.

-# Unencrypting and Encrypting the json database
+# Code explanation : Unencrypting and Encrypting the json database

 Steps to Encrypt: